libusb/libusb/_README.txt

 o Visual Studio:
   - Open existing or create a new project for your application
-  - Copy the libusb.h and stdint.h files into your project and make sure that the location where these files reside appears in the 'Additional Include Directories' section (Configuration Properties -> C/C++ -> General)
+  - Copy the libusb.h into your project and make sure that the location where the file reside appears in the 'Additional Include Directories' section (Configuration Properties -> C/C++ -> General).
   - Copy the relevant .lib file from MS32\ or MS64\ and add 'libusb-1.0.lib' to your 'Additional Dependencies' (Configuration Properties -> Linker -> Input) Also make sure that the directory where libusb-1.0.lib resides is added to